Safe Biking Tips

 For riders under 18, wearing a helmet is not only smart, it’s the law.

 - Your helmet should fit you properly.
-Use the “Eyes, Ears, Mouth” test: If your helmet is on properly: Look up – you should be able to see your helmet with your EYES without tilting your head; the straps should encircle your EARS comfortably; if the strap is adjusted properly, you should be able to open your MOUTH wide and feel the helmet snug against your head.
+Use the “Eyes, Ears, Mouth” test: If your helmet is on properly: Look up – you should be able to see your helmet with your EYES without tilting your head; the straps should encircle your EARS comfortably by forming a “V” around them; if the strap is adjusted properly, you should be able to open your MOUTH wide and feel the helmet snug against your head.

 - Your helmet should be worn level and cover your forehead.
 It is not a hat, so don’t tip it backward.
 Make sure the straps are adjusted so they’re snug enough that you can’t pull or twist the helmet around on your head.
 Make sure they are fastened.

 - Never wear a hat under your helmet

 - Remember that pedestrians have the right of way.
 Use a bell or horn to alert pedestrians.

 - Check that your bike is ready to ride.
 Keep your tires inflated, seat adjusted and make sure brakes and gears are operating correctly.
 Perform an ABC Quickcheck before every ride: A= Air Pressure (tires and wheels too); B= Brakes (levers, cables and pads); C= Chain and Drive train (cranks and gears too); Quick = quick releases; Check = Check your bike before riding.

 - Be prepared: Know your route and let someone know where you will be riding and when you expect to arrive and return.

 - Carry a bike lock and remember to lock your bike (click for “Lock it or Lose it” tips.)